Jenna Rainey

 Toxicity

+Last on the list of things to consider, is toxicity.
 Watercolor paint can contain some ingredients that are toxic and potentially harmful to inhale or touch.
 You’d need to ingest or basically cover your body in paint for it to be harmful, but I am still very mindful of keeping my body as clean as possible (hello autoimmune diseases!), so I have an Air Doctor filter in my office that’s always running and cleaning the air AND I either use gloves when working with more toxic colors or avoid touching at all costs.
-If you’re really concerned about toxicity though, here’s a great non-toxic paint set and some great cadmium free colors from Winsor and Newton.

 As you can probably tell by this post, I’m not monogamous when it comes to watercolor paint brands.
 I love to mix and match and use colors from a variety of brands and TYPE of watercolor paint, heck, I even love throwing gouache paint into the mix!!

-With that said, I do think I’ve found the BEST quality and most fun types/brands to play with, so definitely check ‘em out, but play around and see what you prefer!
+With that said, I do think I’ve found the BEST quality and most fun types/brands to play with (all linked right here on Amazon), so definitely check ‘em out, but play around and see what you prefer!
 Every artist is different and you never know what you’re going to fall in love with!
+Then, send me a DM on Instagram and let me know!

 by Jenna Rainey